5 KPIs For Evaluating Payroll Processing

 4. Business Intelligence (BI) coordination with Human Resources

-Payroll numbers offer a wealth of business intelligence insights, helping companies establish solutions based on past analytics.
+Payroll numbers offer a wealth of business intelligence insights, helping companies establish solutions based on past analytics, and monitoring their payroll performance.
 The challenge, particularly in large companies, is ensuring that various departments are working in tandem to achieve the best possible results.
 Payroll managers must actively coordinate with their counterparts in human resources to ensure a smooth flow between the departments.
 Measuring the level of coordination can help expose areas of inefficiency.

 Local vs. Global Payroll